 After the client has received the initial authentication, each subsequent authentication follows the pattern that is shown in the following figure.

-The client requests a ticket for a particular service, for example, to remote log in to another machine, from the KDC by sending the KDC its ticket-granting ticket as proof of identity.
+The client requests a ticket for a particular service, for example, to log in remotely to another machine, from the KDC by sending the KDC its ticket-granting ticket as proof of identity.

 The KDC sends the ticket for the specific service to the client.